How to adjust your car's equalizer settings

 So, what is an EQ?

 An equalizer provides several adjustable frequency bands, which are the numbers you see that fall within 20 to 20,000 Hz (the range of perfect human hearing).
-Equalizers go far beyond simple bass and treble controls, which are essentially a two-band EQ, so it’s a good idea to begin with all other audio settings – like treble, bass, loudness, and bass boost – set to a “flat” or “off” position.
+Equalizers go far beyond simple bass and treble knobs, which are essentially a two-band EQ, so it’s a good idea to begin with all other audio settings – like treble, bass, loudness, and bass boost – set to a “flat” or “off” position.
 You might find that you don’t even need to use them after setting up your equalizer.

 If you’re using multiple components that include an equalizer, such as a new car stereo and an outboard digital signal processor for example, you’ll want to use the equalizer in only one of them.
 We’ll talk more about that below.